synw/django-chartflo/README.md

 `-s=10`: this will run the command every 10 minutes

 To run quietly: `-q=1`

+To run one generator only use: `python3 manage.py gen myapp`

 #### Regenerate the charts on data change